samyukthagopalsamy/TwitterApplication/README.md

 6)	In the Java project, all the required twitter4j classes such as ConfigurationBuild, TwitterFactory, Twitter, Status, Query, Trends, IDs, User, etc are imported and the following can be performed.

 (‘ user’ refers to the twitter account used to generate the access tokens.)
-•	Display of twitter timeline of the user or any other twitter account.
+1)	Display of twitter timeline of the user or any other twitter account.
-•	Post or delete a status to the user timeline.
+2)  Display the trends on Twitter for a specific WOEID(Where On Earth Identifier)
-•	Send personal messages to the followers of the account.
+3)	Post or delete a status to the user timeline.
-•	Search for tweets using keywords.
+4)	Send personal messages to the followers of the account.
-•	List the friends and followers of the user.
+5)	Search for tweets using keywords.
-•	Display the trends on Twitter for a specific WOEID(Where On Earth Identifier)
+6)	List the friends and followers of the user.

  OUTPUT